GlacierProtocol/glacierprotocol.github.io/_docs/setup/create-app-usb.md

     SHA256SUMS
     SHA256SUMS.sig
     ```
-8. Eject and physically remove the Q1 APP USB from the SETUP 1 computer.
+8. Eject and physically remove the "Q1 APP" USB drive from the "SETUP 1" computer.

-    **The Q1 APP USB is now eternally quarantined.
+    **The "Q1 APP" USB drive is now eternally quarantined.
 It should never again be
-    plugged into anything besides the Q1 computer.**
+    plugged into anything besides the "Q1" computer.**

-9. Repeat all above steps using the SETUP 2 computer, SETUP 2 BOOT USB, and Q2
+9. Repeat all above steps using the "SETUP 2" computer, "SETUP 2 BOOT" USB drive, and "Q2
-APP USB.
+APP" USB drive.
 10. Find a container in which to store all of your labeled hardware, along
 with the Glacier document hardcopy, when you are finished.